Oxytrol (oxybutynin) reduces muscle spasms of the bladder and urinary tract.

 a stomach disorder such as gastroesophageal reflux disease (GERD) or slow digestion.

-FDA pregnancy category B. Oxytrol is not supposed to be unhealthy for an baby.
-Tell your physician if you are pregnant or intend to conceive during treatment.
-It is just not known whether oxybutynin passes into breast milk or if it could harm a nursing baby.
-Do not use Oxytrol without telling your physician should you be breast-feeding a child.
+FDA pregnancy category B. Oxytrol is not anticipated to be bad for an child.
+Tell your doctor if you are pregnant or plan to get pregnant during treatment.
+It is just not known whether oxybutynin passes into breast milk or if it might harm a nursing baby.
+Do not use Oxytrol without telling your doctor in case you are breast-feeding a baby.

 Important safety information:

-Before using Oxytrol, tell your doctor in the event you regularly use other medicines that will make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
-They can help to increase sleepiness caused by oxybutynin.
+Before using Oxytrol, tell a medical expert should you regularly use other medicines that make you sleepy (including cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
+They can enhance sleepiness due to oxybutynin.

-Tell your medical professional about all the medicines you have, especially:
+Tell your doctor about all the medicines you employ, especially:

-an antibiotic like clarithromycin (Biaxin), dalfopristin/quinupristin (Synercid), erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole), or telithromycin (Ketek); or
+an antibiotic including clarithromycin (Biaxin), dalfopristin/quinupristin (Synercid), erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole), or telithromycin (Ketek); or

-antifungal medicine like itraconazole (Sporanox), ketoconazole (Extina, Ketozole, Nizoral, Xolegal), miconazole (Oravig), or voriconazole (Vfend).
+antifungal medicine for example itraconazole (Sporanox), ketoconazole (Extina, Ketozole, Nizoral, Xolegal), miconazole (Oravig), or voriconazole (Vfend).

-This list just isn't complete as well as other drugs may connect to Oxytrol.
-Tell your doctor about all medications you have.
+This list isn't complete and also other drugs may connect to Oxytrol.
+Tell a medical expert about all medications you utilize.
 This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not find a new medication without telling your medical professional.
+Do not take up a new medication without telling your doctor.